orchidsoftware/platform/readme.md

 * [Russian Community](https://t.me/orchid_russian_community)
 * [Spanish Community](https://t.me/esLaravelOrchid)

+## Development

+### Releasese Strategy

+We like to keep things as modern as possible and have a "[release early, release often](https://en.wikipedia.org/wiki/Release_early,_release_often)" approach to major releases.
+Meaning, we won't wait an arbitrary number of months to accumulate significant changes and release the next major version.
+By releasing major versions often, new features will be out earlier, and upgrading between versions will be much easier.

+### Changelog

+We actively and continuously maintain a [changelog](CHANGELOG.md) that informs about Orchid's history of improvements, bug fixes and changes.

 ## Support Orchid

-Thanks to our backers 🙏, Orchid is free for private and commercial purposes.
+Thanks to our backers 🙏, Orchid is free for private and commercial purposes. 🎉

 Voluntary donations are allowing us to spend more time improving Orchid for everyone! 👍